-'Product Pricing and A committee set up to ensure that the pricing and profitability of all new products manufactured by Royal London (including enhancements to, special offers on and repricing of any existing products) through all channels meet criteria laid down by Royal London or such replacement committee which may carry out the same function.
+A committee set up to ensure that the pricing and profitability of all new products manufactured by Royal London (including enhancements to, special offers on and repricing of any existing products) through all channels meet criteria laid down by Royal London or such replacement committee which may carry out the same function.

-- 'RA' Refuge Assurance plc. - 'RA IB' IB business originally issued by RA. - 'RA OB' OB business originally issued by RA. - 'RA OB Fund' The RA OB with profit sub fund into which the OB with profit liabilities of RA were transferred with effect from 1 January 2001.
-The assets and liabilities of the fund were transferred into the RL Main Fund on 31 December 2006 whereupon the fund ceased to exist.
+'RA' Refuge Assurance plc.

+'RA IB' IB business originally issued by RA.

+'RA OB' OB business originally issued by RA.

+'RA OB Fund' The RA OB with profit sub fund into which the OB with profit liabilities of RA were transferred with effect from 1 January 2001.
+The assets and liabilities of the fund were transferred into the RL Main

+Fund on 31 December 2006 whereupon the fund ceased to exist.

+'re-attribution exercise'

-'re-attributionAn exercise to alter the balance of interests of with-profits policyholdersexercise'and members.
+An exercise to alter the balance of interests of with-profits policyholders and members.

-'Regulator' The FCA, PRA or any other regulatory body as defined in accordance with the provisions of the UK Financial Services and Markets Act 2000 (or any such legislation that supersedes it).
+'Regulator' The FCA, PRA or any other regulatory body as defined in accordance with the provisions of the UK Financial Services and Markets Act 2000

+(or any such legislation that supersedes it).
-'Regulatory Capital The capital resources that Royal London must hold in accordance

-Resource Requirements' with regulatory requirements from time to time.
-'Regulatory Returns' The statutory returns detailing the company's solvency position that must be submitted to the Regulator on an annual basis (or at such times as the Regulator requires).
+'Regulatory Capital The capital resources that Royal London must hold in accordance Resource with regulatory requirements from time to time.
+Requirements' 'Regulatory Returns' The statutory returns detailing the company's solvency position that must be submitted to the Regulator on an annual basis (or at such times as the Regulator requires).
 'RIL' Refuge Investments Limited.
 'RL' The Royal London Mutual Insurance Society Limited.
-'RL IB' IB business originally issued by RL .
-'RL LTF' The Royal London Long Term Fund which consists of the RL Main Fund and The Closed Funds .
-'RL Main Fund' Royal London main fund which includes IB and OB business originally issued by RL , UF and RA .
+'RL IB' IB business originally issued by RL.
+'RL LTF' The Royal London Long Term Fund which consists of the RL Main Fund, the SL Closed Fund, the PLAL With-Profits Sub-fund, the Royal Liver Sub-fund and the CIS Fund.
+'RL Main Fund' Royal London main fund which includes IB and OB business originally issued by RL, UF and RA.
 The assets and liabilities of the RA OB Fund were transferred into this fund on 31 December 2006.
 'RLAM' Royal London Asset Management Limited.
-'RLCIS' Royal London (CIS) Limited - the name given to CIS following its acquisition by Royal London .
-'RL(CIS) Estate' That part of the Royal London (CIS) Sub-Fund not required to satisfy the reasonable expectations of policyholders i.e. the estate associated with RLCIS business in the Royal London (CIS) Sub-Fund .
-'RLCIS Scheme of Transfer' Refers to the scheme of transfer under which the liabilities of RLCIS were transferred to the RL LTF which took effect on 30 December 2014.
-'Royal Liver' The Royal Liver Assurance Limited.
-'Royal Liver Estate' That part of the Royal Liver Sub-Fund not required to satisfy the reasonable expectations of policyholders in that sub-fund.
+'RLCIS' Royal London (CIS) Limited - the name given to CIS following its acquisition by Royal London.

+'RL(CIS) Estate' That part of the Royal London (CIS) Sub-Fund not required to satisfy the reasonable expectations of policyholders i.e. the estate associated with RLCIS business in the Royal London (CIS) Subwere transferred to the RL LTF which took effect on 30 December